Antler Pen with antler pen desk stand

 Steiner Pens & Knifes

-Serving jewelry stores, state parks, wild life museums, and art galleries around the world.
+Serving you, jewelry stores, state parks, wild life museums, and art galleries around the world.

 No deer are harmed in the pen making process.
 Whitetail Deer Antler is a renewable resource that is naturally shed annually.
 It is the fastest growing tissue known to man, growing as much as half an inch per day.